Cross-dressing, gender identity, and sexuality of Joan of Arc: Historical perspective

 On the other side of the English Channel, the situation was largely reversed.
-From the beginning, for whatever reason, there was surprisingly little hesitation on the side of the French.
+From almost the start of Joan d'Arc's journey, there was little hesitation on the side of the French.
 Of special note was the loyalty given to her by her soldiers, who were among the most skilled in France.
 The Bourgeois of Paris claimed that this was because, "all who disobeyed her should be killed without mercy", but the author of the Journal du siege d'Orleans noted that "All regarded her with much affection, men and women, as well as small children."
 Jean de Macon, an eyewitness to the siege of Orleans, noted that there was only one act of derision, while the Cronique de Lorraine added that "All the army promised to always obey her.
 Each victory motivated more loyalty and further victory.
 Even disobedience to her higher command seems to have invited loyalty; she brought action and victory, while the older, noble generals achieved nothing but inaction and defeat."

-These viewpoints tended to extend to her trials: first the Condemnation trial by the pro-English Burgundians, and later the rehabilitation trial under a commission appointed by Pope Calixtus III and organized by Charles VII.
-As Pinzino notes, "The pro-English [Burgundian] party into whose hands Joan fell in 1430, over a year after her role in the vital French victory at Orleans, worked to defame her self-asserted divine calling and executed her at age nineteen in the marketplace of Rouen in 1431.
-In the years following, however, political power in France permanently reverted to the pro-French [Armagnac] party of Joan's supporters.
-Promptly after Normandy and the city of Rouen itself had been restored to the French (1449) and the ecclesiastical archives there were retrieved and opened, the proceedings to nullify Joan of Arc's condemnation were undertaken by her supporters ... these proceedings were virtually unprecedented in ecclesiastical judicial history."